 Although we can’t eliminate these ethical problems entirely, we can certainly take steps in the right direction to minimize the issues created by technology in general, and in this case, AI.

 With insights into the ethical dilemmas of AI, let’s focus on devising strategies for more responsible development and dissemination of AI systems.
-Instead of waiting for government regulation, in our next article, we’ll explore how businesses can lead the way in doing AI responsibly.
+Instead of waiting for government regulation, in an upcoming article, we’ll explore how businesses can lead the way in doing AI responsibly.